Best Business Internet Service Providers of 2019

 Data effective 05/08/2019.

 We should note that Spectrum seems to have lost its former BBB rating of B+.
 It is now listed at “Not Rated,” mainly because “the business is in the process of responding to previously closed complaints.”21 But another issue could be ongoing government action against Spectrum’s parent company, Charter.

 Technology, hardware, and equipment

-The next factor to consider is the technical aspects of your internet service.
-Some brands offer a bunch of tech services for free while others charge a premium.
+You’ll also want to consider is the technical aspects of your internet service.
+Some brands offer a bunch of tech services for free, while others charge a premium.

-If you’d like to set up separate Wi-Fi networks for your employees and your guests, look for a provider that’ll let you.
+If you’d like to set up separate Wi-Fi networks for your employees and your guests, look for a provider that offers that option.

 If you’re concerned about protecting your business and customer data, consider an ISP with a comprehensive security suite.
 And if you’ll be backing up large amounts of data to the cloud, check to see if your provider limits how much you can upload.

 Here’s a comparison of each brand’s technology perks.

 |Brand||Wi-Fi services||Data usage|

 |AT&T||Included wireless gateway, 10-device connection||Unlimited|